SASP Prof. Pandey wins 2013 Distinguished Research Award

 Students interested in submitting a paper for consideration should download the document appropriate form and send the form electronically, along with the paper, to the Director of the South Asian Studies Program by the due date (usually mid-March each year).

-Congratulations to our 2106 Chakra Student Paper Prize Recipients
+Congratulations to our 2017 Chakra Student Paper Prize Winner

 Saloni Gupta, History and AMESALL, for a chapter from her honors thesis, “TK Adranvala’s Negotiations with Ideological, Social and Political Constraints, 1947–1966.”